State Arts Conference

 Panelists:

-Adrianna Smith, POWER Program Coordinator of Life of Mississippi
+Adrianna Smith, POWER Program Coordinator of LIFE of Mississippi

 Herbert Humphrey, ADA Coordinator, City of Jackson